worktheclock/replit.github.io/tutorials/static-site-generator.md

     render_site(config, content, environment, "public")
 ```

 Now run the code.
 You should see the `public` directory appear in your file pane.
 Look inside, and you'll see the directories and files we just created.
-To see your site in action, run the following commands in Repl.it's "Shell" tab.
+To see your site in action, run the following commands in Replit's "Shell" tab.

 ```
 cd public